What is NVMe (non-volatile memory express)?

 NVMe form factors and standards

 The need for a storage interface and protocol to better exploit NAND flash's performance potential in enterprise environments was the driving force behind the development of NVMe.
-But reimagining the connection standard opened the doors to several different types of interface implementations that could stay within the bounds of the new spec while offering a variety of implementation options.
+But reimagining the connection standard opened the door to several different types of interface implementations that could stay within the bounds of the new spec while offering a variety of implementation options.

 - M.2.
 The M.2 form factor was developed to take advantage of NAND flash's compact size and low heat discharge.
-As such, M.2 NVMe devices are not intended to fit into traditional drive bay compartments, but rather to be deployed in much smaller spaces.
-Often described as about the size of a stick of gum, M.2 SSDs measure 22 mm wide and about 80 mm long, although some products may be longer or shorter.
+As such, M.2 NVMe devices aren't intended to fit into traditional drive bay compartments, but rather to be deployed in much smaller spaces.
+Often described as about the size of a stick of gum, M.2 SSDs measure 22 millimeters wide and about 80 mm long, although some products might be longer or shorter.

-NVMe over Fabrics
+NVMe over fabrics

-NVM Express Inc. published version 1.0 of the NVMe over Fabrics (NVMe-oF) specification on June 5, 2016.
+NVM Express Inc. published version 1.0 of the NVMe over fabrics (NVMe-oF) specification on June 5, 2016.
 NVMe-oF is designed to extend the high-performance and low-latency benefits of NVMe across network fabrics that connect servers and storage systems.
-The NVMe-oF 1.1 specification, which was released in 2019, offers improved fabric communication, finer grain I/O resource management, and end-to-end flow control and support for NVMe/TCP.
-Both specifications also offer lower latency, improved management and provisioning of flash and remote storage access.
+The NVMe-oF 1.1 specification, which was released in 2019, offers improved fabric communication, finer-grain I/O resource management, and end-to-end flow control and support for NVMe/TCP.
+Both specifications also offer lower latency, improved management and provisioning of flash, and remote storage access.